EnigmaCurry/d.rymcg.tech/README.md

 ### Install workstation tools

-You need to install the following tools on your local development workstation:
+You need to install the following tools on your local workstation:

 The only hard requirement is the `docker` client and `docker-compose`:

  * [Install docker client](https://docs.docker.com/get-docker/) (For
    Mac/Windows, this means Docker Desktop.
-For Linux, this means installing the `Docker Engine`, but not necessarily starting the daemon; the `docker` client program is all you need on your workstation to connect to a remote docker server.)
+For Linux, this means installing the `Docker Engine`, but not necessarily starting the daemon; the `docker` client program and `ssh` is all you need on your workstation to connect to a remote docker server.)
  * [Install docker-compose](https://docs.docker.com/compose/install/)

 There are also **optional** helper scripts and Makefiles included, that will have some additional system package requirements (Note: these Makefiles are just convenience wrappers for creating/modifying your `.env` files and for running